MicrosoftDocs/globalization/globalization/internationalization/message-formatting.md

 Another way of reducing the number of strings in an application is to use the same string in different contexts, such as for a menu item, a button, and as part of an error message.
 Even when the string is identical in different contexts in English that might not be the case in other languages.

 For example, "Bookmark" in English could be a noun or a verb, so could potentially be used in different contexts.
 However, the translations for the verb and the noun might differ, so a single string wouldn't be sufficient.
 Instead, you should use a separate string for every instance.

+Ensure you have a mechanism in place to provide translators with context so they can translate each instance correctly.
+See [Contextual metadata](contextual-metadata.md).

 ### Strings and variables